Balltown, Iowa

 Balltown is a city in Dubuque County, Iowa, United States.
 It is part of the Dubuque, Iowa Metropolitan Statistical Area.
 The population was 79 at the 2020 census, up from 73 in 2000.
 Balltown is home to Breitbach's Country Dining, Iowa's oldest restaurant and bar, which was founded in 1852 and twice rebuilt by the community, following its destruction by fire in 2007 and 2008.

+On June 11th, 2026, Mayor Sherri Sigwarth provided the first (and only) Key to the City to Kyle Bauer, co-host on Barstool Sports The Yak show.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.09 sqmi, all land.

 History

 Balltown was named for John Ball, an early settler said to have lived on a Mississippi river island before 1850.